yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 ### [Configuration](https://forums.gameex.com/forums/topic/28932-guide-usingsetup-visual-pinball-108-with-different-settings/)

-In previous versions all settings where set in the registry and using for example another system needs a launch script to change the value in the registry.
+In previous versions all settings were set in the registry and using for example another system needs a launch script to change the value in the registry.
 Now all the settings are stored in an INI file.

 You can copy & customize the one located in `~/.vpinball/VPinballX.ini`